 A general survey of writings that have played a leading role in shaping the modern fields of cultural and social anthropology.
 Beginning with a discussion of the impact of Darwin and the discoveries at Brixham Cave on mid-nineteenth century anthropology, the course surveys the theories of the late-nineteenth-century cultural evolutionists.
 It then turns to the role played by Franz Boas and his students and others in the advent and later development of cultural anthropology in the U.S. Readings of Durkheim and Mauss will provide the foundation for a discussion of the development of British social anthropology, French structuralism, and Bourdieu’s theory of social practice.
 The course will conclude with a discussion of recent controversies concerning the work of a key theorist in the anthropological tradition.

-Fall semester.
-Professor Gewertz.2015-16: Offered in Fall 2015
+Spring semester.
+Professor Gewertz.2022-23: Offered in Spring 2023

 Limited to 25 students.
 Fall semester.
-Professor Chowdhury.2015-16: Not offered
+Professor Chowdhury.2022-23: Not offered

 Limited to 20 students.
 Spring semester.
-Professor Chowdhury.2015-16: Offered in Spring 2016
+Professor Chowdhury.2022-23: Offered in Spring 2023

-(Offered as ANTH 225 and SWAG 335.)
-This seminar provides an analysis of male-female relationships from a cross-cultural perspective, focusing upon the ways in which cultural factors modify and exaggerate the biological differences between men and women.
+(Offered as ANTH 225 and SWAG 335) This seminar provides an analysis of male-female relationships from a cross-cultural perspective, focusing upon the ways in which cultural factors modify and exaggerate the biological differences between men and women.
 Consideration will be given to the positions of men and women in the evolution of society, and in different contemporary social, political, and economic systems, including those of the industrialized nations.